Narrated by Matt Weber, Co-owner Clark’s Car Care:

-I started to think….I could this better.
+I started to think….I could do this better.
 I could help people and fix their cars honestly and still make a decent living.

-While continuing to work at the dealership full-time, I used my connections with quality technicians and started working out of our driveway on the vehicles of friends, families and neighbors.
+While continuing to work at the dealership full-time, I used my connections with quality technicians and started working out of our driveway on the vehicles of friends, families, and neighbors.
 I would pick up the customer cars at their house, bring it to one of the technician’s home garages, get the parts and then deliver the finished vehicle.